MadeByThePinsHub/handbook/README.md

 Media content, like photos and videos are not covered by the licenses stated above unless otherwise specified.

 ## CONTRIBUTING and Handbook Feedback
-For contributions, see the `CONTRIBUTING.md` file in root directory of this repository or at the [live preview website]
+For contributions, see the `CONTRIBUTING.md` file in root directory of this repository or at the [live preview website].

 [live preview website]: https://en.handbooksbythepins.cf/about/CONTRIBUTING